About the project

 Having instigated the project, ISS aims to launch and support the implementation of “an extra place at your table” in cantons in order to increase support for young migrants by mobilising the community.
-Where appropriate, it can reinforce existing initiatives that have the same goal as “an extra place at your table” whose conditions may vary.
+It can when appropriate reinforce the initiatives and existing projects which share the same goal as the project “another place at the table" but whose conditions can however vary.

 In this respect, ISS guarantees the following services:

 - A framework to help ensure the proper functioning of the relationship